-- (d) Breach of Confidentiality.
-The punishment of imprisonment ranging from three (3) to eight (8) years and a fine of not less than Five hundred thousand Philippine pesos (Php 500,000.00) but not more than One million Philippine pesos (Php 1,000,000.00) shall be imposed on a person convicted for a violation under Section 9(c).
-In the case of a breach of confidentiality that is published or reported by media, the responsible reporter, writer, president, publisher, manager and editor-in-chief shall be liable under this Act. - [SEC.
-15.System of Incentives and Rewards.
-A system of special incentives and rewards is hereby established to be given to the appropriate government agency and its personnel that led and initiated an investigation, prosecution and conviction of persons involved in the offense penalized in Section 4 of this Act].
-Repealed by Sec.
-10 of RA 9194 - SEC.
-16. Prohibitions Against Political Harassment.
-This Act shall not be used for political persecution or harassment or as an instrument to hamper competition in trade and commerce.
+(d) Breach of Confidentiality.
+The punishment of imprisonment ranging from three (3) to eight (8) years and a fine of not less than Five hundred thousand Philippine pesos (Php500,000.00) but not more than One million Philippine pesos (Php1,000,000.00), shall be imposed on a person convicted for a violation under Section 9(c).

+SEC.
+15. System of Incentives and Rewards. - A system of special incentives and rewards is hereby established to be given to the appropriate government agency and its personnel that led and initiated an investigation, prosecution and conviction of persons involved in the offense penalized in Section 4 of this Act.

+SEC.
+16. Prohibitions Against Political Harassment. - This Act shall not be used for political persecution or harassment or as an instrument to hamper competition in trade and commerce.